 - Any CBE courses

 - Any credit recovery courses not taken at CSA

 - Any distance learning or online courses (except for AP courses not offered at CSA via TxVSN)

 - Any courses from non-accredited entities (e.g. homeschool, private)

-GPA & Class rank calculations for seniors will take place three times a year: during the beginning of the fall semester (to include spring courses/grade and all new students enrolled over the summer – the 6 semester average), at the beginning of the spring semester (to include fall courses/grades – the 7 semester average) and after spring course grades are finalized directly before graduation – the 8 semester average.
+GPA & Class rank calculations will take place three times a year for all high school students: during the beginning of the fall semester (to include spring courses/grade and all new students enrolled over the summer), at the beginning of the spring semester (to include fall courses/grades – the 7 semester average) and after spring course grades are finalized.
+For seniors, the final GPA & Class rank calculation will occur directly before graduation to determine valedictorian and salutatorian.

 This final 8-semester ranking will determine valedictorian & salutatorian for graduation ceremonies.
 Valedictorian & salutatorian are based on class rank (1st being valedictorian, 2nd being salutatorian).
 To be considered for valedictorian & salutatorian, a student must have attended Chaparral Star Academy since the fall semester of his/her junior year and must graduate from Chaparral Star Academy.
 If a student has not been in attendance at Chaparral Star Academy during the previous 4 semesters before graduation, his/her highest possible rank is 3rd.

 By using a student’s transcript, he/she can calculate his/her own GPA using How is GPA Calculated.